If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Hazard

-If the odor only comes out of some faucets and it disappears after running the tap for a few minutes, then the odor is likely in the fixtures or pipes supplying those specific faucets.
+If the odor disappears after running the tap for a few minutes, the issue is likely in the specific pipes or fixtures supplying that faucet, not the whole system.

 How To Remove Smell From a Water Tank